az0mb13/hashnode/cl067vq6i0cz8venv9ymq9pgb.md

 it's always a bad idea to trust your users' input!

+**Edit**: According to Hashnode, the SSH was IP whitelisted and unauthorized access would not have been possible.

 > **Links for reference**

 > Adhyayan Panwar's Twitter: https://twitter.com/nullvoiddeath

+> Rants from the Void: https://rants.fromthevo.id/the-elusive-ssh-hunt-for-the-origin-ip

 > Kernel.org Documentation: https://www.kernel.org/doc/Documentation/networking/proc_net_tcp.txt